 - Excellent value for money

-- Very toxic to aquatic animals
+- Very toxic to aquatic animals so make sure to store safely

-- House needs ventilating after application
+- House needs ventilating after application for best results

-8. Natural Chemistry Flea and Tick Squeeze On
+8. Natural Chemistry Flea and Tick Squeeze On flea treatments for dogs

 It’s a relatively new product in the market but has already garnered very positive reviews.
-Verified customers on Amazon have praised its speed in getting to work and killing the fleas and its pleasant smell (it contains cinnamon oil, mint oil and lemongrass oil) – many of the spot on treatments do have a bit of a medical smell to them so this is a welcome change.
-Ths USP of this is the fact that it’s a healthier alternative to traditional spot on treatments.
-It may not be our number 1 recommended spot on flea treatment but it’s definitely up there as one we would put our name next to.
+Verified customers on Amazon have praised its speed in getting to work and killing the fleas and its pleasant smell (it contains cinnamon oil, mint oil and lemongrass oil) – many of the spot-on treatments do have a bit of a medical smell to them so this is a welcome change.
+Ths USP of this is the fact that it’s a healthier alternative to traditional spot-on treatments.
+It may not be our number 1 recommended spot-on flea treatment but it’s definitely up there as one we would put our name next to.

-- The nicest smelling
+- The nicest smelling spot on treatment against adult fleas

 - Less harsh chemicals used